Stuycs-K/final-project-09-coyne-aaron-audhy-riasat/PRESENTATION.md

      Encoded Number:3288628787
      ```
-6. Sequence the number from step 5 using the same logic as step 2, except with digits instead of letters.
-7. Apply chain addition to the number in step 6, except this time only keep the newly generated 10 digits.
+6. Apply chain addition to the number in step 5, except this time only keep the newly generated 10 digits.
 Repeat this 4 more times, each time just keeping the newly generated digits, for a total of 50 pseudo-random digits.

 ### PART 2: CREATING THE STRADDLING CHECKERBOARD